-RedR Australia deploys people from its standby roster for assignments with UN and other agencies.
+RedR Australia deploys experts from its standby roster for assignments with United Nations agencies, national governments and local and international NGOs.
 Deployments are generally for a duration of three to six months.

 The deployment process involves: